victor-giro-galceran/Rock-Paper-Scissors/README.md

 ## Main Menu
 The program features a main menu with the following options:

+### 1. Play
-1. Play: Start a game of Rock-Paper-Scissors.
+Start a game of Rock-Paper-Scissors.

+### 2. Change Difficulty
-2. Change Difficulty: Adjust the difficulty level of the computer opponent.
+Adjust the difficulty level of the computer opponent.

-3. Show Statistics: View your win-loss record and win percentage against the computer.
+### 3. Show Statistics:
+View your win-loss record and win percentage against the computer.

 ## How to Play
 Choose "Play" from the main menu.